influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 **Include the following HTTP header:**

-- `Authorization`: In InfluxDB 2.x uses [API Tokens](/influxdb/v2.0/security/tokens/)
+- `Authorization`: InfluxDB 2.x uses this header with the `Token` scheme and [API Tokens](/influxdb/v2.0/security/tokens/) to authenticate each API request.
-  to access the platform and all its capabilities.
-  InfluxDB v1.x uses a username and password combination when accessing the HTTP APIs.
+  InfluxDB v1.x uses username and password credentials for authenticating API requests.
-  Use the Token schema to provide your InfluxDB 1.x username and password separated by a colon (`:`).
+  To provide InfluxDB 1.x credentials, use the `Token` scheme and include your username and password separated by a colon (`:`).
-  For example: `Authorization: Token username:password`.

-In this example, the response will produce a list of all databases:
+  - `Token` scheme with v1.x credentials:

+    ```http
+    Authorization: Token username:password
+    ```

+  - `Token` scheme with an API token:

+    ```http
+    Authorization: Token API_TOKEN
+    ```

+The following example shows how to list all databases:

 ```bash
 curl --request GET "http://localhost:8086/api/v2/buckets"
   -H 'Authorization: Token <username>:<password>'
 ```

-In this example we are deleting the "test" database:
+The following example shows to delete a database named "test":

 ```bash
 curl --request DELETE "http://localhost:8086/api/v2/buckets/test/autogen"